frankjijf/CeFlow/README.md

 Titanic sample located in `CE_PY_CODE/Titanic_test`.
 Follow the sidebar navigation to configure variables, run sampling and perform recoding.
 Outputs and logs are written to `streamlit_output/` by default.
+## Keeping the Repository Clean

+The folder `CE_PY_CODE/streamlit_output/` holds temporary outputs such as logs and recoded datasets.
+These files are generated when running the Streamlit application and should not be committed to Git.
+The `.gitignore` file at the repository root already excludes this directory.
+If you create additional runtime files, append their patterns to `.gitignore` to keep the history clean.

 ## Example Usage Without Streamlit